thiagontnx/SecurityBootcamp/prevent/syslog/syslog.rst

 Setting up log forwarding in Prism is super simple but there is often a snag in collection if we don’t appropriately specify the log level or log type that we want to forward.
 The steps below will walk you through the process.

-Because this is a shared environment between you and the rest of the group, and this is a one-time operation per cluster, this should be performed by your instructor and followed as a groups.
+Because this is a shared environment between you and the rest of the group, and this is a one-time operation per cluster, this should be performed by your instructor and followed as a group.

 #.
 In **Prism Central**, select :fa:`bars` **> VM Infrastructure > VMs**, search for a VM named KiwiSyslog and copy its IP address.